bazelbuild/bazel-blog/_posts/2018-01-19-config-parsing-order.md

 The following example violates both #1 and #2, to help motivate why #2 makes things slightly better when #1 is impossible.
 ```
-blazerc contents:
+bazelrc contents:
 	build:foo --cpu=x86
 	build:misalteredfoo --config=foo # Violation of #2!
 	build:misalteredfoo --cpu=arm64 # Violation of #1!
 ```

-- `blaze build --config=misalteredfoo`
+- `bazel build --config=misalteredfoo`

    effectively x86 in fixed-point expansion, and arm64 with in-place expansion

 The following example still violates #1, but follows suggestion #2:
 ```
-blazerc contents:
+bazelrc contents:
 	build:foo --cpu=x86
 	build:misalteredfoo --cpu=arm64 # Violation of #1!
 	build:misalteredfoo --config=foo
 ```

-- `blaze build --config=misalteredfoo`
+- `bazel build --config=misalteredfoo`

    effectively x86 in both expansions, so this does not diverge and appears fine at first glance. (thanks, suggestion #2!)

-- `blaze build --config=foo --config=misalteredfoo`
+- `bazel build --config=foo --config=misalteredfoo`

    effectively arm64 in fixed-point expansion, x86 with in-place, since misalteredfoo’s expansion is independent of the previous config mention.

 ### Suggestions for users of --config

 Lay users of --config might also see some surprising changes depending on usage patterns.
 The following suggestions are to avoid those differences.
 Both of the following will cause warnings if missed.

 A. Avoid including to the same --config twice

 B. Put --config options FIRST, so that explicit options continue to have precedence over the expansions of the configs.

 Multiple mentions of a single --config, when combined with violations of #1, may cause surprising results, as shown in #1’s motivating examples.
 In the new expansion, multiple expansions of the same config will warn.
 Multi-valued options will receive duplicates values, which may be surprising.